Protein & Supplement Point-Earning: Narrow to What You'll Truly Keep Taking First

 Protein and supplements are products you consume daily and monthly on repeat.
 Because they're something you keep taking, just setting up your buying to be point-earning once makes the effect compound all year.
 Route online stores through a point site, use subscription delivery for monthly items to avoid running out while stacking cashback, optimize shipping and unit cost with large-pack bulk buys for fast-consumed items, and pay with a points-earning card — your repeat spending turns straight into cashback.
 Each reward looks small, but seen as daily × yearly it adds up to a meaningful sum.
 That's the nature of this category.

 But protein and supplements come with one thing that sits ahead of any cashback math: they go into your body.
 Supplements are not medicine, their effects and safety vary by person, and they're not something to over-consume or stockpile because of points or discounts.
-So this article keeps the order "narrow to what you'll truly keep taking first → then set up the buying," and organizes point-earning around "route online stores," "subscription and bulk buying," and "payment cashback," all within a frame that puts your condition and the recommended dose first.
+So this article keeps the order "narrow to what you'll truly keep taking first → then set up the buying," and organizes point-earning around "route online stores," "subscription and bulk buying," "choosing by type," and "payment cashback," all within a frame that puts your condition and the recommended dose first.
 Pair it with the yoga & Pilates guide and the running guide.

 Breakdown of cashback you can earn on protein and supplements